 Turkeys make a range of sounds and each vocalization has a meaning behind it.
-Like turkeys, humans have sounds that we use in particular situations.
-In life, and in turkey hunting, if we were to use the wrong vocalization at the wrong time, it wouldn’t fit right with anyone in the area.
-You wouldn't want to laugh during a funeral or sound angry when praising a child right?
-Same goes for turkey hunting.
-This is why it is important you understand each sound a turkey makes and what they all mean.
+Just like humans, turkeys use different sounds to communicate different messages.
+In life, and in turkey hunting, miscommunication can throw off an entire social vibe, as the wrong message can fit horribly wrong with the scenario.
+You wouldn't want to laugh during a funeral or sound angry when praising a child, right?
+The same goes for turkey hunting.

 Below are the most common sounds female and male turkeys make during and outside of the mating season.
-Hopefully you hear these and distinguish their intentions during turkey hunting season.
-You’ll see more success if you do.
+Hopefully you hear these and distinguish their intentions during turkey hunting season, as clear understanding will undoubtedly lead to more success.

-The yelp is a basic turkey sound, and probably the most heard sound from turkeys and both male and female turkeys yelp.
+The yelp is a basic turkey sound, and probably the most heard sound from turkeys.
+Both male and female turkeys yelp.
 It sounds very similar to its name.
-When a turkey yelps, it is in a series of notes, mostly in a sequence from three to eight and gives other birds awareness of its location.
-It's basically the "Hey everyone, I'm over here!”
+When a turkey yelps, it is in a series of notes, mostly in a sequence three to eight that shares location with other birds.
+It's basically the "Hey everyone, I'm over here!" call.

-It's also the most used call when a hen is on the look for a tom, so learning this call as a hunter is vital.
-A tree yelp is a yelp often used by a roosted hen before she flies down as a way to let other turkeys know she is awake, looking for the first tom that gobbles and ready for action.
-A tree yelp is almost nearly just a softer yelp, but can be key to getting a gobbler off the roost to draw him in to your set up before he has a chance to move to another hen.
+It's also a good call for when a hen is on the look for a tom, so learning this call as a hunter is vital.
+A tree yelp is a yelp often used by a roosted hen before she flies down as a way to let other turkeys know she is awake and looking for the first tom that's ready for action.
+A tree call like this is almost nearly just a softer, plain yelp, but can be key to getting a gobbler off the roost to draw him in to your setup before he has a chance to move to another hen.

-The cluck is a call that is used both by gobblers and hens.
-When a gobbler is making a cluck, it's usually an indication that "Hey there, I'm just here."
-It will come in a slower cadence often times with other vocalizations like a yelp, or just by itself.
+The cluck is a call that is used by all adult birds, both gobblers and hens.
+When a gobbler is making a plain cluck, it's usually an indication that "Hey there, I'm just here."
+It will come in a slower cadence often times with other turkey sounds like a yelp, or just by itself.

-When a hen clucks, it holds a similar meaning as a tom and is often times in conjunction with feeding or just moving around the area.
-Often times a cluck can be confused with a putt (it's not a loud call and sometimes hard to distinguish), and understanding the difference can mean dinner served or coming home empty handed.
+When a hen uses single note clucks, it holds a similar meaning as a tom and is in conjunction with feeding or just moving around the area.
+Often times soft clucking can be confused with a putt (it's not a loud call and sometimes hard to distinguish), and understanding the difference can mean a tagged turkey or coming home empty-handed.

 I like to think of the purr as someone who is humming a song or whistling as they go about their business.
-Usually it means the bird is contempt.
-You will mostly hear it with other birds while feeding and maintaining contact with one another.
+Usually it means the bird has a feeling of contentment.
+You will mostly hear it from feeding birds who want to maintain contact with one another.

 If you hunt enough or watch enough turkey hunts, you may also hear a tom purr as a sign of aggression.
 This may occur while one gobbler is invading another gobblers area or as one moves in to try to force out another gobbler.
-If you have a good enough set up, you may be lucky enough to catch a gobbler purr his way in to attack your jake or tom decoy, which makes for a great and exciting hunt.
+If you have a good enough setup, you may be lucky enough to catch a gobbler purring his way in to attack your jake or tom decoy, which makes for a great and exciting hunt.

-Man times this is accompanied with the loud sound of the flapping of their wings as they fly down from their roost.
+Many times this is accompanied with the loud sound of the flapping of their wings as they fly down from their roost.
 If you are in the woods and hear the cackle, it is a good sign you got up early enough for the morning hunt.
 And, naturally, you're going to have the most luck using a cackle call during those same early hours.

 7. Kee-kee and Kee-kee run

 When I was a Jake member at 12 years old with the NWTF and entered into turkey calling competitions, this was my favorite call.
-Now granted, I never won a competition but it is among some of my favorite past time memories to be up on stage and holding true to my nickname given to me from my grandmother, “Little Turkey."
+Now granted, I never won a competition, but I'll always remember being up on stage and holding true to my grandmother's nickname for me: "Little Turkey."

-The kee-kee run is pretty much just that: A little turkey.
-Often times this is used in the fall when a flock of turkeys have been separated and a young turkey is trying to yelp back to its mother.
-It's an indication that the young turkey is lost and wants to be found.
+The kee-kee run is pretty much just that: a little turkey.
+Hunters often use this in the fall when a flock of turkeys has separated and a young turkey is trying to yelp back to its mother.
+It's an indication that the young bird is lost and wants to be found.

-If you are going to be calling this turkey hunting season, be sure to practice as much as possible, remember you wouldn't want anyone laughing at your funeral.
+If you're going to be calling this turkey hunting season, be sure to practice as much as possible, and remember you wouldn't want anyone laughing at your funeral.